jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 more significant in terms of the actual carbon footprint.

 Secondly, for many classes of devices the embedded carbon aspects or use of raw materials may be a significant sustainability issue.
+See also Section 2.2.

 ### Recommendation

 Ongoing work at the IETF's GREEN working group is already improving existing energy consumption metrics and frameworks.

 We recommend that any measurement framework or sustainability-related information sharing mechanism be designed to share different types of